Serge3006/chowlk_website/_includes/specification.md

     <td><code>owl:ObjectProperty</code><br>
         <code>owl:DatatypeProperty</code>
     </td>
     <td>Alternative option to represent object properties and datatype properties.
-Mainly used to represent sub-property or equivalence relationships between properties.
-For more details see section X.X</td>
+Mainly used to represent relationships between properties.
+For more details see section 2.14.</td>
   </tr>